NarDarbin/webtech-lab183/README.md

 #### Server Error

 Code: 500 \
 Description: when the server fails executing some of its functions.
-The message highlights the source of the error \
+The message highlights the error source \

 HTTP MIME Response Example:
 ```
 HTTP/1.1 500 Internal Server Error

-Accept-Ranges: bytes
+X-Powered-By: Express
+Access-Control-Allow-Origin: *
+Connection: keep-alive
+Keep-Alive: timeout=5
+Date: Wed, 01 Feb 2023 10:41:36 GMT
-Content-Type: application/json
+Content-Type: application/json; charset=utf-8
-Content-Length: 54
+Content-Length: 69

-{"message":"database error: sql connection failed"}
+{"message":"database error.
+Error: SQLITE_ERROR: no such table: sdf"}
 ```

 ## Update an Image

 Description: the method updates the image entity via its id in the database.
 Id for a specific image can be retrieved via get method.
 All the image parameters need to be specified in the image requests.
 On success, the method returns an empty body along with 204 status code.
-If image by id doesn't exist, 204 would be returned but no entity would be updated. \
+If image by id doesn't exist, 204 would be returned but no entity would be updated.
 \
 Endpoint url: ```HOST:PORT/image``` \
 Method: ```PUT``` \